ArchitaAgrawal912/GenForm/README.md

 # 🌟 GenForm AI 🌟

 **Simplify Form Creation with the Power of AI**
 In the digital age, creating forms should be quick, smart, and intuitive.
-Enter **GenForm AI**, an AI-powered SaaS solution that automates form generation, helping you save time and focus on what truly matters—your data and insights. 🚀
+Enter **GenForm AI**, an AI-powered SaaS solution that automates form generation, helping you save time and focus on what truly matters—your data and insights.
+GenForm.AI is a generative AI SaaS platform for automatic form generation, powered by large language models (LLMs).🚀

 ---